 Vulkan is intended as a high-performance low CPU overhead API, and RenderDoc strives to maintain that performance contract at a reasonable level.
 While some overhead is inevitable RenderDoc aims to have no locks on the ‘hot path’ of command buffer recording, minimal or no allocation, and in general to have low performance overhead while not capturing.

-Some patterns of access are more or less conducive to good performance on RenderDoc, so if you are having trouble with slow capture, large memory/disk overhead or slow replay you might want to try eliminating use of persistent maps of memory from coherent heaps - you can use
+Some patterns of access are more or less conducive to good performance on RenderDoc, so if you are having trouble with slow capture, large memory/disk overhead or slow replay you might want to try eliminating use of persistent maps of memory from coherent heaps by mapping and unmapping them around changes, or reduce the number of submits you make while you have coherent memory persistently mapped.

-RenderDoc has initial support for Vulkan at the launch of version 1.0, but it contains some caveats.
+RenderDoc has support for Vulkan version 1.2, as well as a number of extensions, but it contains some caveats.
 In addition, not all replay features are currently supported, but this is being actively worked on.

-- RenderDoc assumes that even if multiple GPUs are present, that only one VkDevice and one VkQueue will be created and used.
+RenderDoc assumes that even if multiple GPUs are present, that only one VkDevice will be created and used.